by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 Solar storms are a reminder that we live inside a connected electromagnetic system.
 Sun, magnetosphere, ionosphere, Schumann Resonance, your nervous system — they're all touching each other.
 When one end gets poked, the ripple reaches the other.

 That's what SunGeo tracks.
-Three monitoring stations, NOAA solar data, AI interpretation — all in one place, so the whole picture is visible.
+Six monitoring stations, NOAA solar data, AI interpretation — all in one dashboard, so the whole picture is visible.
 Not because it gives you control over the Sun, but because seeing the system clearly is better than being puzzled by its effects.

 Want to see what's happening right now?